Apply current technologies to meet the challenges of today while creating new technologies that meet the challenges of tomorrow.

 - Balanced curriculum that combines theory and practice, allowing for a deeper understanding of computer science technologies

+What can you do with a master's in computer science?
 Jobs are not only plentiful in the field of computer science, but rewarding in terms of financial and professional fulfillment.
-Graduates of the M.S. in Computer Science program are qualified to work in many positions, including:
+By completing our master's in computer science requirements, graduates are qualified to work in many positions, including:

 - Software Developer